kidfearless/SboxQuirks/README.md

 A lot of .NET 5 is restricted through a whitelist system.
 It can be opened up through the whitelist config, but how that will work on the client is yet to be seen.

-The entity scale doesn't determine the size of the entity, it more so determines it's mass. see `Entity.PhysicsBody.Mass`
+The `Entity.Scale` property doesn't determine the size of the entity, it more so determines it's mass. see `Entity.PhysicsBody.Mass`.
+You must change `Entity.LocalScale` in order to change how the client size.

 ## [UI]